fordsfords/err/README.md

 and stack tracing can be resumed.

 I wish I could say that "err" is perfect.
-One negative to it is that it is VERY disruptive to add it to an existing API.
+One negative to it is that it is disruptive to add it to an existing API.
 You have to change the calling signatures; all APIs return an error type.
 This is pretty much off the table for established APIs.